 Day 8.
 Today's walk climbs over the Devil's Staircase, the highest point of the Way at 550m.
 This is not as daunting as it sounds, as you start the walk at 250m, and the path follows General Wade's Military road which zig-zags up the steepest section.
 From the summit the path gradually descends to sea level at Kinlochleven.
 (9 miles, 15km).

 Day 9.
 The last stretch of the West Highland Way takes you over the Lairigmor.
 Soon you cross into Glen Nevis which you follow down to Fort William the 'capital' of the Western Highlands, for your last night of the walk.
 (14 miles, 23km).
 Many people choose to have an extra night in Fort William so they can climb Ben Nevis after walking the West Highland Way.

 Version B. (8 nights).

 This version also follows the complete route of the West Highland Way, however there is one long day of 18 miles (there is no overnight stay between Tyndrum and Kingshouse).

 Version C. (7 nights).

-This itinerary is only recommended for experienced long distance walkers who are happy to have long distances on consecutive days - overnight stops in Drymen (12 miles), Rowardennan (13 miles), Crianlarich (21 miles), Inveroran (15 miles), Kinlochleven (15 miles) and Fort William (14 miles).
+This itinerary is only recommended for experienced long distance walkers who are happy to have long distances on consecutive days - after your first night in Milngavie, you have overnight stops in Drymen (12 miles), Rowardennan (13 miles), Crianlarich (21 miles), Inveroran (15 miles), Kinlochleven (18 miles) and Fort William (15 miles).
 So there are two long days.